albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Q24: "What's the most important takeaway from this notebook?"

 **Answer:**
-**We established a clean, validated analytical foundation.**
+**I established a clean, validated analytical foundation.**

 - **5,765 qualified users** with meaningful engagement patterns
 - **High data quality** after systematic outlier removal
 - **Documented methodology** that's reproducible and defensible
 - **Ready for analysis** - no more data cleaning surprises

-This foundation ensures that downstream analysis (feature engineering, clustering, perk assignment) will be based on reliable data. **Garbage in, garbage out** - we've ensured we're starting with quality inputs.
+This foundation ensures that downstream analysis (feature engineering, clustering, perk assignment) will be based on reliable data. **Garbage in, garbage out** - I've ensured I'm starting with quality inputs.

 ---